 The State of North Carolina automatically reviews all FAFSA information for state grant eligibility and notifies UNC Charlotte.

-International students are not eligible for financial aid.
+International students are not eligible for federal financial aid.

 However, we suggest you try these alternative options: